 Your Business has a Problem.

-Why are a handful of your competitors businesses booming?
+Why is a handful of your competitor’s businesses booming?

 Another explanation lies within the following statistics.

 - 86% of consumers read reviews for local businesses (including 95% of people aged 18-34) *